maka-io/maka-http/README.md

     more consistent in naming.

 4. If there is an error (400 or over), this will no longer return an Error object.
-    It will simply return the response from the server.
+    It will simply return the response from the server as it does with all other status codes.

 5. The tests are broken!
 I plan on fixing them, but I'm le` tired.